AmadeusBugProject/prunedSlicing/README.md

 - Object orientation (tracing/slicing only relevant instances of the same class).
     If there are multiple instances of a class, and the user is only interested to slice for a variable that is connected to one of these instances, the tracing as it is now implemented does not distinguish the code that runs in a class method based on its caller.
 - Lambdas
-- Varargs in function calls (kind of)
+- Varargs in function calls
 - Named args in function calls
 - Single file tracing only
 - Class variables (not tb. confused with instance variables) of a class are not supported